 One of the most useful Google tricks is the site-specific search.
 Just add site:url to the end of your search, replacing “url” with the website you want to focus on.

 Google also lets you search within a top-level domain.
 Say you’re trying to look up technical scientific information—you’ll probably find more reliable results on a university or government website than you might see on a random blog.
 So add site:.edu to your search query to limit results to university websites.
-Or if you want NASA’s take on space information, add site:.gov.
+Or if you want the US government’s take on space information, add site:.gov.